-Covered Services What you pay Part D Catastrophic Coverage Your payment responsibility changes after the cost you and the Coverage Gap Discount Program have paid for covered drugs reaches your True Out of Pocket limit of \$6,350.
-Retail and Mail-Order Pharmacies Up to a 90-day supply Select Generics \$0 copay Generic Drugs 5% coinsurance with a minimum copay of \$3.60 and a maximum copay of \$10 Brand-Name Drugs 5% coinsurance with a minimum copay of \$8.95 and a maximum copay of \$25
+Covered Services What you pay Part D Catastrophic Coverage Your payment responsibility changes after the cost you and the Coverage Gap Discount Program have paid for covered drugs reaches your True Out of Pocket limit of \$6,550.
+Retail and Mail-Order Pharmacies Up to a 90-day supply Select Generics \$0 сорау Generic Drugs 5% coinsurance with a minimum of \$3.70 and a maximum of \$10 Brand-Name Drugs 5% coinsurance with a minimum of \$9.20 and a maximum of \$25

-- Vaccines: Medicare covers some vaccines under Part B medical coverage and other vaccines under Part D drug coverage.
+- Vaccines: Medicare covers some vaccines under Medicare Part B medical coverage and other vaccines under Medicare Part D drug coverage.
 Vaccines for Flu, including H1N1, and Pneumonia are covered under Medicare medical coverage.
 Vaccines for Chicken Pox, Shingles, Tetanus, Diphtheria, Meningitis, Rabies, Polio, Yellow Fever, and Hepatitis A are covered under Medicare drug coverage.
-Hepatitis B is covered under medical coverage if you fall into a high risk category and under drug coverage for everyone else.
-Other common vaccines are also covered under Medicare drug coverage for Medicare-eligible individuals under 65. - Senior Rx Plus: Your supplemental drug benefit is non-Medicare coverage that reduces the amount you pay, after your Group Part D benefits and the Coverage Gap Discount.
-The copay or coinsurance shown in this benefits chart is the amount you pay for covered drugs filled at network pharmacies. - Sponsored by Insurance and Benefits Trust of PORAC (Peace Officers Research Association of California) Approved by the CalPERS Board of Administration Under the Public Employees' Medical & Hospital Care Act (PEMHCA)
+Hepatitis B is covered under drug coverage unless you fall into a high risk category, then it is covered under medical coverage.
+Other common vaccines are also covered under Medicare drug coverage for Medicare-eligible individuals under 65.
+You can fill your vaccines at a network pharmacy or they can be administered at a physician's office.
+However, the physician will only submit a claim for a Part B vaccine.
+If you want to get a Part D vaccine at your physician's office you will pay for the entire cost of the vaccine and its administration and then ask your drug plan to pay its share of the cost.
+Please see your Evidence of Coverage for complete details on what you pay for vaccines. - Senior Rx Plus: Your supplemental drug benefit is non-Medicare coverage that reduces the amount you pay, after your Group Part D benefits and the Coverage Gap Discount.
+The copay or coinsurance shown in this benefits chart is the amount you pay for covered drugs filled at network pharmacies.